Issue 5 -Single Ballot Primary With Top Four Candidates Advancing To General Election

 More than 89,151 Arkansas voters signed petitions circulated by Arkansas Voters First to put the proposed constitutional amendment on the ballot.
 This represents 10% of the number of people who voted for governor in the last election, which is the number of signatures required to place a constitutional amendment on the ballot.

 Whether sponsors have enough valid signatures is up for debate between the sponsor and the Secretary of State and opponents.
 The sides are in disagreement over whether sponsors met canvassing paperwork requirements, which can affect whether sponsors met the signature threshold for their measure to be on the ballot.

 Sponsors filed a lawsuit July 17, 2020 to require this measure be on the ballot for voters to decide.
 The Arkansas Supreme Court will make the ultimate decision whether votes cast for or against this measure are counted.

 Who is supporting or opposing this measure?

-Opponents and supporters that spend money to campaign are required to register with the Arkansas Ethics Commission as aballot or legislative question committee.
+Supporters and opponentsthat spend money to campaign are required to register with the Arkansas Ethics Commission as a ballot or legislative question committee.
 Visit the Commission's website to view these filings, which include names of people behind a group and how much money has been raised or spent.